-If you're looking for the best lemon muffins, this easy recipe delivers soft, moist muffins bursting with fresh citrus flavor and finished with a simple lemon glaze.
+If you’re looking for the best lemon muffins, this easy recipe delivers soft, moist muffins bursting with fresh lemon flavor and finished with a simple (but zesty) lemon glaze.
 These bakery-style lemon muffins come together quickly using pantry staples and only 10 minutes of prep time!
-They are perfect for breakfast, brunch, or a sweet snack.
-The tangy citrus glaze adds the perfect finishing touch to every fluffy bite.
+Lemon juice, lemon zest, and lemon extract bring the flavor of these triple lemon muffins to the next level.

 I love anything lemon flavored, so when I was thinking of new muffin recipes to create, I knew I had to add a lemon muffin to the list.
 These muffins are soft, fluffy, and bursting with lemon flavor.
 I used both fresh lemon juice & zest, PLUS some lemon extract to make sure the lemon flavor really came across after they were baked.